Task-Informed Anti-Curriculum by Masking Improves Downstream Performance on Text: Hyperparameter Setup

-We fix the decaying masking ratio schedules $\mathbf{r}= \{r_1, \dots, r_K\}$, that are employed in Algorithm~\ref{masking_alg}, through validation.
-For both BERT and RoBERTa, we mention the maximum and minimum masking ratios in Table~\ref{table_hyperparams}, as well as the length $K$.
+We fix the decaying masking ratio schedule $\mathbf{r}= \{r_1, \dots, r_K\}$, that is employed in Algorithm~\ref{masking_alg}, through validation.
+For each architecture, we mention the maximum and minimum masking ratios in Table~\ref{table_hyperparams}, as well as the length $K$.
 We cycle through the schedules every $K$ epochs.
+We emphasize that the number of masking ratios $K$ determines the cycle length, i.e.~the masking ratios represent the curriculum probabilities that are cycled.
+In other words, the length of the masking ratio vector is equal to the cycle length.